mysql/mysql-shell-plugins/mrs_plugin/docs/sections/ddl/ConfigureAndCreate.md

 These options can include the following JSON keys.

+- `gtid`
+  - Defines global settings for the MySQL GTID handling, using the following fields.
+  - `cache`
+    - Is used to configure the MySQL Router's GTID cache.
+    - `enable`
+      - If set to `true` GTIDs will be cached by the MySQL Router.
+    - `refresh_rate`
+      - Defines how often the GTID cache will be refreshed.
+Set seconds, e.g. 5.
+    - `refresh_when_increases_by`
+      - In addition to the time based refresh, the GTID cache can also be refreshed based on the number of transactions that happened since the last refresh.
+Set in number of transactions, e.g. 500.
 - `defaultStaticContent`
   - Allows the definition of static content for the root path `/` that will be returned for file paths matching the given JSON keys.
 A JSON key `index.html` will be  served as `/index.html` by the MySQL Router.
 The file content needs to be Base64 encoded.
 If the same JSON key is used for `defaultStaticContent` as well as for `defaultRedirects`, the redirect is prioritized.
 - `defaultRedirects`